 The aim of the individual assignment is to analyze the decision-making process for an existing infrastructural project.
 From the city studied in the group work, each student will be studying an existing infrastructural project / solution of their choice.
 The solution choice is done individually.
-The objective is not to change the solution, but to understand and evaluate the decision-making process.
+The objective is not to change the solution, but to understand and evaluate what studies, methods and tools need to be made to implement the project.